IGEL-Community/IGEL-OS-APP-RECIPES/README.md

 The App Creator Portal has automatic linking function that recognizes well-known folders that follow a common standard.
 Mostly libraries, desktop files, udev rules.

-For special links, they are created by in a system service file.
+For special links, they are created via a system service file.
 The path to place the file is:

 ```bash linenums="1"
 input/all/etc/systemd/appname.service